-Social media fragmentation: Do online platforms drown democracy in noise?
+Social media fragmentation: do online platforms drown democracy in noise?

 Elisabeth Baume-Schneider’s retreat to politer Instagram

-Indeed, over the past two years, hate speech has increasedExternal link on X and the tone has roughened, partly due to eased moderation rules and a culture shift, re-igniting debates about what a decent online public sphere would look like.
+Over the past two years, hate speech has increasedExternal link on X and the tone has roughened, partly due to eased moderation rules and a culture shift, re-igniting debates about what a decent online public sphere would look like.
 And while Musk’s overhauls – and the similar approach decided more recently by Meta – have come as good news to free speech fans, others have been moving elsewhere – including many advertisers.

 But for people worried about polarisation and anti-democratic discourse, does abandoning a platform like X achieve anything?
-Or is an exodus to politer places – in Elisabeth Baume-Schneider’s case, it was Meta-owned Instagram – just a retreat into “digital gated communities”, as the Neue Zürcher Zeitung wrote?
+Or is an exodus to politer places – in Baume-Schneider’s case, it was Meta-owned Instagram – just a retreat into “digital gated communities”, as the Neue Zürcher Zeitung wrote?

 “Echo chambers do exist, but it’s not clear how big a problem they are,” says Emma Hoes, a digital technology and online behaviour researcher at the University of Zurich.